SoyAndrea/Website/content/home/demo.md

   # Background image.
   image = "headers/portada.png"  # Name of image in `static/img/`.
-  #image_darken = 0.6  # Darken the image?
+  image_darken = 1  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).